9 Ways to Fix “Network Discovery Is Turned off” in Windows 10

 Input the following commands one after one and in the exact sequence:

 A faulty or outdated network adapter can also cause problems with features that are related to networks, like network sharing.
 It is therefore important to keep it up-to-date.
-To do this you can follow these steps:
+Follow these steps:

 Step 1.
 Click on Start Menu, right-click, then select Device Manager from there.

 Step 2.
 Click on the small button below Network Adapters.
-Right-click on the network adapter and choose update driver in the drop-down menu.
-Select automatically in the pop-up window , and then follow the instructions on the screen to finish the process.
+Right-click on the network adapter and choose the update driver in the drop-down menu.
+Select automatically in the pop-up window, and then follow the instructions on the screen to finish the process.

 Microsoft includes an inbuilt troubleshooter recognized for its ability to resolve many problems.
 It is recommended to try it out to resolve the issue.
 To fix this issue take these steps: